In this unit students make and investigate a variety of polyhedra (3D objects) with a focus on making nets.

 What is the same with all of the nets?

 What are the differences?

 Imagine the net for an octagonal prism.
 What would it look like?

-- You could create a table of data about the prisms and look for patterns.
-However, that may interrupt the flow of the lesson.
+- You could create a table of data about the prisms and look for patterns, or you may choose to keep the lesson focused on nets.

 Number of faces

 Alternatively, move to Slide Two of PowerPoint Three to discuss the common features of the solids.
 All of the pictures show pyramids.
 The base of the pyramid names it.
 For example, a square based pyramid has a square base.
 Begin with the square based pyramid.

 What shapes are in the net of this solid?

 How do you know there will be four triangles?

 Ask students to sketch their prediction for the net.